brandennevius/optionProfitCalculator/README.md

 * The grid shows the profit or loss at each date until expiration.
 The y-axis represents the range of potential stock prices and the x-axis shows the dates until expiration.

 # To-Do
-* Add standard deviations for each option, this will show the user the probability of a stock being in a certain price range.
+* Add standard deviations for each option, this will show the user the probability of a stock being in a certain price range
 * Add comparisons between two trades
 * Make it more visually appealing
-* Add it to my website for use.
-[BNC Stocks](www.bncstocks.com)
+* Add it to my website for use [BNC Stocks](www.bncstocks.com)

 # Images
 [Images](/images)